 A native of Powder Springs, her time away from KMAH is devoted to the two loves of her life; a German Shepherd/Husky mix named, Mayday; and an 18-year-old Tennessee Walking Horse named, Sassy.
 Between the two, there’s lots of barn time, relaxing trail rides, and adventurous trail walks.
 Photography and reading round out the remainder of her time away from work.

-A Kennesaw native, Will comes from a dog-loving family, and has a twin sister.
-All of which like to talk to him through passively through their dogs, it’s weird, but Will has accepted his reality.
-LOL He is the proud papa of Sam a sweet, large, white Great Pyrenees, and Semmes a young Lab mix.
+A Kennesaw native, Will and his wife, Carolyne, are raising a white Great Pyrenees named Sam, and a young Lab mix named Semmes.
 Will’s inquisitive mind fuels the fact that he is a self-proclaimed knowledge junkie and can be found frequently listening to educational podcasts to quench his thirst for knowledge.
 He tries not to limit his education to only dog training.
 When he’s not training, Will enjoys exercising, watching sports, music and being outdoors.
 A natural “jokester”, Will truly enjoys being part of the KMAH family and we’re glad to have him on board to improve the lives of the many pets that participate in our training programs.

 She enjoys volunteering at farms, as it puts her in touch with all kinds of wildlife.
 Which explains how she became the mother of a sweet pig named, Layla.
 Layla shares mom’s affection with two cats, Mercedes and Mitzi, several fish and an Axolotl named Casper.
 Casper is a Mexican Walking Fish that does different poses in his aquarium to get Marissa to feed him…kind of like Layla pig.